KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 This seems contradictory.
 When layers are trainable, more weights are getting updated.
 When dropouts are used, some weights are getting dropped.
 These changes seem to be at odds with each other.
 However, I can say that with this data, and this Resnet model, and these ImageNet weights, dropout layers and trainable layers together made the model better.
 I want to try this idea on other data and architectures in the future.

 Below are the training results column definitions and then the results in tables.
-The words “last good” refers to my base version of the Python code I used.
 Each line in the tables below represents a training run (GAmodel.py) and test run (GAanalysis.py test_eval function).
-There are results tables of the training, A. through D., with D. being the final version with the best results.
+The best runs were with version D., which is the version of the code here in the GitHub project.
 If you have any questions, or would like more details, write to me.

 The training results column definitions.